 Sexual harassment is unacceptable behavior and a violation of the law.
 Language or behavior that is sexually harassing and rises to the level of severe, persistent, and pervasive is prohibited by Sandhills Community College.
 The College prohibits any form of harassment of employees and/or students based upon age, race, sex, color, creed, handicap/disability, religion, national origin, political affiliation, gender identity, genetic information, and marital status.
 Students have the responsibility to bring any such incident (via written as well as verbal report) to the attention of an administrator so that the matter can be resolved informally.
-Curriculum students should contact the Safety and Student Conduct Officer; Continuing Education students should contact the Associate Vice President of the Hoke Center.
+Curriculum students should contact the Safety and Student Conduct Officer; Continuing Education students should contact the Associate Vice President of Workforce Continuing Education; students at the SCC Hoke Center should contact the Associate Vice President of the Hoke Center.
 The administrator will then contact the Title IX coordinator in the Human Resources Department.
-Any student who feels uncomfortable going to the Safety and Student Conduct Office or AVPs should go directly to Human Resources Office or the Executive Vice President.
+Any student who feels uncomfortable going to the Safety and Student Conduct Officer or AVPs should go directly to Human Resources Office or the Executive Vice President.
 Grievances regarding sexual harassment will be handled by the Title IX coordinator and Title IX investigators.